 Should a character fall in combat, and it is determined that the party does not have the ability to resurrect them, or the resurrection fails, the player can make new character and can rejoin the game at the earliest convenient moment.
 It is more important to keep everyone playing than to have 100% story cohesion and believability.

-It is also not unheard of for adventurers to retire after a particularly big haul of loot, or if their reason for going adventuring has been fulfilled.
-If the situation calls for it, they might return later.
+It is also not unheard of for adventurers to retire after a particularly big haul of loot, or if their reasons for going adventuring have been fulfilled.
+If the situation calls for it, they can always return later.

 Creating a character at higher level

-In addition, depending on your level, you may also award yourself the following amount of magic items and gold, in addition to your starting equipment:
+In addition, depending on your level, you may also award yourself the following amount of magic items and gold, in addition to your starting equipment.
+The gold can be used to buy mundane equipment and adventuring gear.

 Plate armor and exotic weapons count as uncommon items on this table.
 The DM may disallow any particular choice of magic item.
 If you have trouble finding items you like, talk to the DM.